-From time to time, questions and inquiries arise about whether or not any radiation lingers in the area of the former Water Pollution Control Plant site where some radioactive material had been stockpiled for several months in the early 1950s.
-Because of the present-day Hunziker Youth Sports Complex proximity to the old site, visitors to the sports complex continue to be interested in the facts of this period in history.
+From time to time, questions and inquiries arise about whether or not any radiation lingers in the area of the former Water Pollution Control Plant site where some radioactive material was stockpiled for several months in the early 1950s.
+Because of the present-day Hunziker Youth Sports Complex's proximity to the old site, visitors to the sports complex continue to be understandably interested in the facts of this period in history.

 The former Water Pollution Control Plant was constructed in 1950 and continued in service until November 1989.
-The plant was generally located south of U.S. Hwy.
+The plant was located south of U.S. Hwy.
 30 and east of U.S. Hwy.
 69 at the site of the current dog park.
 The Hunziker Youth Sports Complex is in proximity to the decommissioned plant site.
-Periodically, the public has raised concerns regarding radiation levels at the site.

 Accidental discharges in 1951-52 from the Ames Laboratory contained mesothorium, a product of the decay of radioactive thorium.
 These low-level radiation constituents attached to the wastewater solids which were removed in the treatment process.
 These solids were contained for six to eight months within an earthen berm at the Water Pollution Control Plant site until removed and land-applied on cropland at the Ames Airport.

 The stockpile area at the plant site and the airport cropland have been monitored several times since the discharge.
 In the early 1980s, only the stockpile area showed only slightly higher than background level, though this radiation level represented no health hazard to anyone.
 Still, the Ames Laboratory continued to monitor.
 In 1988, soil from the stockpile area was voluntarily removed and transported out of state to an approved low-level radiation waste disposal facility to eliminate any residual low-level radiation at this site.
 No radioactive materials remain at the site.

 Survey and Evaluation